hashicorp/vault-client-dotnet/docs/IdentityApi.md

-            var groupWriteByNameRequest = new GroupWriteByNameRequest(); // GroupWriteByNameRequest |
+            var groupUpdateByNameRequest = new GroupUpdateByNameRequest(); // GroupUpdateByNameRequest |